Skip to main

 A class is missing from registration, what happened?
 Can I be added to a waitlist?

 The Fine Arts institute at UK reserves the right to cancel a course when circumstances warrant, including insufficient enrollment.
 If a course has been canceled, participants will be notified and a refund will be issued.
-The program coordinator will send additional communications after you complete payment to either confirm your seat or inform you of cancelation.
+The program coordinator will send additional communications after you complete payment to either confirm your seat or inform you of cancellation.

 What is the Fine Arts Institute refund policy if I need to cancel?